open-opportunity/knowledge/basics/service-framework.md

 # TMC Service Framework

-TMC stands for Training, Mentoring and Coaching, and the TMC Service Framework is structured in this order with purpose.
+TMC stands for `Training`, `Mentoring` and `Coaching`, and the TMC Service Framework is structured in this order with purpose.

 It’s important to note here that development is an issue concerning skill – not motivation or behaviour.